elphen-wang/pdf_digitizer_pro/README.md

 7. **Multilingual Support**
    Interface supports both English and Chinese language toggling for user convenience.

+** P.S.: There is a feeling of sluggishness when switching between buttons or controls; this can be alleviated by clicking the title bar. **

 ### Use Cases

 - Extracting numerical curve data from charts in scientific papers or reports (PDFs)